-Rapid Condition Surveys for Building 6 and 36
+Rapid Condition Surveys for Optional Buildings -

-These Rapid Condition Surveys are downloadable from the Port's website: sfport.com/ShipyardRFP
+These Rapid Condition Surveys are downloadable from the Port's website: sfport.com/ShipyardRFP2

-Please note that the full document is available for viewing at any time during normal business hours from 8 am to 5 pm at the Port offices in Pier 1, San Francisco, CA 94111.
+You can register at this site to download and access all of the information, or please note that the full documentation and form is available for viewing at any time during normal business hours from 8 am to 5 pm at the Port offices in Pier 1, San Francisco, CA 94111.

-Attention is called to Buildings 6 and 36 as they are optional to the basic site plan offering.
+Attention is called to Buildings 6; 36; 103; 107; 108; and 111 as they are optional to the basic site plan offering.
 The Port recommends that particular attention is paid to understanding the conditions of these buildings.